BScottHenderson/CarND-PID-Control-Project/README.md

 In the end the six gain constant values I settled on for the two PID controllers do keep the vehicle on the track for at least one lap at a reasonable speed.
 However, a fair amount of oscillation remains and it would be a very uncomfortable ride.
 I think continuing the "trial and error" approach to setting these gain values is unproductive however.
 Using a form of the twiddle algorithm that can be made to work for the simulation or some other method, e.g., a neural network or some other machine learning architecture, would undoubtedly prove more effective.

+### Update

+I made changes to the code in main.cpp and Twiddle.[h|cpp] so that the code will conditionally compiler under both Windows and Linux (not sure why this was required for this project when it was not for all previous projects but ...).
+I was unable to test the code in Linux because the simulator crashed immediately.
+In testing the modified code in Windows I found that the gain values I had paintstakingly come up with for the steering and throttle controllers would no longer work, i.e., the vehicle did not stay on the track.
+In the end I commented out the use of the throttle PID controller in favor of the original constant throttle value.
+This - along with the unchanged gain values for the steering PID controller - allowed the car to remain on the track for one lap.

+I do not know what changed but it is time to move on to the next project.